 The health plan complied with all other requirements of the PAAS Manual in conducting the PAAS.

 All outcomes and calculations (including the rates of compliance and compliance determinations) recorded on the Raw Data Report Form and the Results Report Form are accurately calculated and recorded, and are consistent with and supported by data entered on the health plan’s Raw Data Report Form (and that there have been no alterations or changes to the calculations embedded on the Results Report Forms).
-Each calculation was made in accordance with the requirements set forth in the Department’s PAAS Manual and Report Form Instructions set forth in the Timely Access and Annual Network Submission Instructions Manual; and
+Each calculation was made in accordance with the requirements set forth in the Department’s PAAS Manual and Report Form Instructions set forth in the Timely Access Submission Instruction Manual; and

 The following calculations and/or data items shall be validated and reported to the Department accurately: